bit-gpt/registry/embeddings-all-minilm-l6-v2/README.md

 ## ⚒️ Usage

-👉 Find an example for using the service with 🦜🔗 LangChain below.
+👉 Find an example for using the service with 🦜🔗 LangChain below:

 ```python
 import os